SPEAK TO US | +254 110 301814

 Wildlife You Can Expect to See

-• Elephants – large herds moving gracefully across the plains
+• Elephants – Gentle giants moving in family herds across the savannah

-• Buffalo – frequently seen grazing in groups
+• Buffalo – Powerful animals often grazing in large groups

-• Rhinos – rare, but present within protected areas
+• Rhinos – Rare, but present in protected sections of the reserve

 • Cheetahs sprinting across open grasslands